 FSU at Northwestern Michigan College is located on the campus of Northwestern Michigan College, University Center, 2200 Dendrinos Drive, Suite 100, Traverse City, MI 49684.

-The Campus Security Department is responsible for campus safety at this location.
+The NMC Campus Security Department is responsible for campus safety at this location.

-Campus Safety at 5-1111 campus phone or 231-995-1111
+- Dial 911 for any emergency - Campus Safety at 5-1111 campus phone or 231-995-1111